GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Falling back
 - always have a backup location before an engagement, if things were to go south
 - prevents the AI from cornering you, thus putting more pressure on you
+- when there are too many enemies around you and you know you're not gonna be able to stand your ground, immediately fall back

 ### Minimap/radar
 - allows you to see incoming threats